 Easy Peach Cobbler

-- 1 cup granulated sugar, divided
+- 1 cup granulated sugar, divided in half

 - 1 cup self-rising flour

 - pinch of salt